 Coalition Building

-In order to effect change within the biomedical research community, we meet with scientists in academia and industry, present at scientific conferences, participate in workshops and roundtables, and publish critiques of animal use in specific areas.
+SAO meets with scientists in academia and industry, presents at scientific conferences, participates in workshops and roundtables, and publishes critiques of animal use in specific areas.
 We work in coalitions with other organizations and experts to mitigate bias against non-animal methods and promote evidence-based research funding practices.
-We also fund research into the efficacy of animal use in certain areas and help connect researchers seeking to use non-animal methods with the right partners to make their goals a reality.
+We also fund research into the efficacy of animal use in certain areas and help connect researchers seeking to use non-animal methods with the right evidence and connections to make their goals a reality.

 Join our mailing list.